-Thread the needle with floss and knot only one of the two ends.
+To make a Blanket Stitch, thread a needle with the floss and knot one of the two ends of thread.

+The starter stitch begins between the two layers of wool felt.
 The needle is inserted between two layers, then down through the bottom layer and up over the tail.

-Pull the thread tight which will set the knot be- - tween the layers.
+Pull the thread tight which will set the knot between the layers.

-Insert the needle down into the fabric, through both layers, and up inside the loop.
+Insert the needle down into the fabric,

+through both layers, and up inside the loop.
 Then, pull tight.

 Repeat this along the edge of the fabric until you have completed the edging.

-The stitching should be evenly spaced and have the loop along the seam.
+The stitching should be evenly spaced and have the loop along the seam between the two piece.